abilinski/claude-code-docker-setup/README.md

 ## What Is This?

 **Claude Code** is an AI assistant that can read, write, and run code.
-Think of it as having a very capable research assistant who can:
+Think of it as having a very capable (but at times unpredictable) research assistant who can:

 - Analyze data files
 - Write and fix code